department-of-veterans-affairs/lighthouse-saml-proxy/README.md

 ## Contributing

 This is a hybrid JavaScript/Typescript application.
-Our goal is eventually have it be completely written in Typescript, therefore all new features should be written in TypeScript and have accompanying test written using Jest.
+Our former goal is eventually have it be completely written in Typescript, therefore all new features should be written in TypeScript and have accompanying test written using Jest.